OneTravel - Book cheap flights, hotels and cars!

 Image via Intrepid Museum

-Docked in the Hudson River, New York, on Manhattan’s west side floats the USS Intrepid, a retired aircraft carrier that is now home to the Intrepid Sea, Air & Space Museum.
-The Essex-class carrier, which is a National Historic Landmark, served in World War II–surviving kamikaze attacks and a torpedo strike!
-No need to worry, the Intrepid Sea, Air & Space Museum is not sinking anytime soon and reflects some of the greatest achievements in military aviation; including WWII’s Avenger torpedo bomber and the Cold War’s stealthy A-12 Blackbird.
+Docked in the Hudson River in New York City, on Manhattan’s West Side, floats the U.S.S.
+Intrepid, a retired aircraft carrier that is now home to the Intrepid Sea, Air & Space Museum.
+The Essex-class carrier, which is a National Historic Landmark, served in World War II, surviving kamikaze attacks and a torpedo strike.
+No need to worry, the Intrepid Sea, Air & Space Museum is not sinking anytime soon and reflects some of the greatest achievements in military aviation, including WWII’s Avenger torpedo bomber and the Cold War’s stealthy A-12 Blackbird.
 Ticket prices range between $19 and $33, but with New York’s iconic cityscape as the background, the Intrepid Sea, Air & Space museum offers an unforgettable museum experience.

 The Strategic Air Command & Aerospace Museum